cesarParra/expression/docs/src/app/docs/components/hero/page.md

     description: Learn about the Hero component.
 ---

 The `Hero` component allows you to display a hero image with a title and description.
-It can be used in a community page.

 ## Targets